takumi34/quize-card/README.md

-# Vocabulary Quiz App
+# Quiz Card

-A client-side vocabulary quiz application built with React, TypeScript, and TailwindCSS.
-Practice vocabulary with flashcard-style quizzes using CSV input.
+A client-side flashcard quiz application built with React, TypeScript, and TailwindCSS.
+Create custom quizzes from CSV and practice with interactive flashcards.

 ## Features